Alysssa123/SR_project/README.md

 # SR_project
 The project aims to generate super-resolution imagery from a given low-resolution image with the model optimized based on SRGAN.
 It could achieve great results with the recovery of natural textural detail.

+# Contents of the SR_project
+1. Scripts: The improved SR model containing data processing, training, testing and evaluation functions.
+2. Bicubic_SR: Run the script bicubicSR.py to generate SR images with bicubic interpolation method.
-You also can refer to the script Demo_SR.ipynb which shows entire running proccess of the code.
+3. Demo_SR.ipynb: It shows entire running proccess of the SR code and involves a short Youtube video.
+4. Eval_SR.ipynb: It shows the comparisons of quantitive results of SR models.

 # Tools of the project
 Python >= 3.6